 - Cortisone injection (may increase risk of tendon rupture).
 Discuss with your podiatrist.

-- Surgical lengthening of Achilles tendon preformed by a foot surgeon, for non-responsive and severe cases.
+- Surgical lengthening of Achilles tendon performed by a foot surgeon, for non-responsive and severe cases.

 Well Heeled Podiatry will assess your Achilles injury and pain and present you with an individual treatment regime.

-We will also provide you with preventative strategies to avoid re-occurrence of your Achilles injury and pain.
+We will also provide you with preventative strategies to avoid the re-occurrence of your Achilles Tendon injury and pain.
 This will allow you to get back to your usual activity levels and well-being.